usc-isi-i2/datamart-upload/datamart_web/system_introduction.md

  - `OWL-RL` package stored on `/data00/dsbox/datamart/datamart_new/OWL-RL` which support multi-processes

-Currently, the detail config used is `gunicorn webapp-openapi:app -b 0.0.0.0:9000 -w 20 --preload --timeout 1800 --certfile=./certs/wildcard_isi.crt --keyfile=./certs/wildcard_isi.key`
+Currently, the detail config used is `gunicorn webapp-openapi:app -b 0.0.0.0:8999 -w 20 --preload --timeout 1800 --certfile=./certs/wildcard_isi.crt --keyfile=./certs/wildcard_isi.key`
  - `-b`: where the service should be running.
-Currenly it is running on local port 9000
+Currenly it is running on local port 8999 (to ensure we can redirect both http and https).
+The access from outside (both `http://dsbox02.isi.edu:9000` and `https://dsbox02.isi.edu:9000`) will be redirected to `https://dsbox02.isi.edu:8999` as configured on `nginx`.
  - `-w`: How many processes(cores) that can be maximum used.
 Currenly it is 20 processes
  - `--timeout`: it will automatically kill the connection session after 1800 seconds.
 Which means any join attempt tooks larger than 30 minutes will be killed.
+ - `preload`: load the whole module before starting, this can ensure no critical bug which cause system down will happened.
  - `--keyfile/certfile`: Now on dsbox02, we use https link instead of http, those certification / key file only existed on dsbox02 machine.
  - If run on locally for testing purpose, you can run `python webapp-openapi.py` to start the rest service directly.